 Since closing it's just been sitting there as a curiously well preserved period piece.
 Hillsman Wright has called it "a time capsule from 1949."
 The theatre was added to the National Register in 2013.
 In 2009 the owner was trying to sell the building for the best offer he could get above $200,000.

-Status: The building has been owned since around 2018 by Thomas Safran & Associates, a firm specializing in developing affordable housing projects.
-No plans for the building have been announced.
-Escott O. Norton of the Los Angeles Historic Theatre Foundation reports that the firm has no desire to be in the theatre business and has no plans to retain the building's use as a theatre due to its present deteriorated condition.
+The building was purchased around 2018 by Thomas Safran & Associates, a firm specializing in developing affordable housing projects.
+They never announced any plans for it.
+Escott O. Norton of the Los Angeles Historic Theatre Foundation reported at the time that the firm had no desire to be in the theatre business and had no plans to retain the building's use as a theatre due to its present deteriorated condition.

-Saving the facade and perhaps the lobby are possibilities.
-Yet Safran has indicated a willingness to retain the theatre if a qualified tenant were to emerge.
+Saving the facade and perhaps the lobby were possibilities.
+Safran did indicate a willingness to retain the theatre if a qualified tenant were to emerge.
 The firm also has other property on Market St. as well as three completed residential projects nearby.

-Not news: There was a bit of gossip in 2022 about a sale by Safran.
-A June 4 post on the blog 2 Urban Girls from someone calling themselves Inglewoodian noted:
+There was a bit of gossip in 2022 about a sale by Safran.
+A post on the Facebook page Esotouric's Secret Los Angeles noted the possibility of a sale and shared a link to a June 4 post on the blog 2 Urban Girls from someone calling themselves Inglewoodian.
+That post noted:

 "... wanted you to know that some entertainers just bought damn near the whole North end of Market Street which includes the Fox Theatre and where the Wood BBQ is.
 A former Lakers basketball star, and others are the new owners.
 Apparently they are going to build an entertainment venue complete with a rooftop bar."